Kadee80/webdev_sp25/Week04/README.md

 # HW - Due Thursday, Week 5

 Time to start thinking about your midterm project!
-You will be presenting next week a proposal along with your layout in class next THURSDAY.
+You will be presenting next week a proposal along with your design in class next THURSDAY.

 - concept|theme of the site (not just random images and links that show skill)
 - an existing website you drew inspiration from (bonus points for pinterest collection or mood board)